 - BREAK YOUR PROJECTS INTO SMALL PIECES.
 Big projects can sometimes feel daunting.
 If you’re feeling stuck and don’t know what to do next, it doesn’t exactly matter what we do next as long as we do something.
-So if you are undecided about what the next, highest priority thing is, pick something and start on it and just commit to working on it for that 25 minutes.
+So if you are undecided about what the next, pick something and just start doing it.
+Commit to working on it for that 25 minutes.
 You can always change your mind after the 25 minutes.
 But it’s better to start and do something than to sit and be undecided for a longer period of time.

 - FIND AN ACCOUNTABILITY PARTNER.
 Find someone to check in with you on a regular basis to see how you’re doing and if you’re focused on meeting your goals.

 - DON’T FORGET ABOUT EXERCISE.
 Don’t give up exercise in order to get things done.
 You might think you’re gaining more time, but skipping out on your daily workout might be detrimental to both your physical and cognitive health.
 So go for the walk.
 Take a swim.
 Go for a bike ride.
 Go run.
 Don’t give that stuff up.
 Your brain needs the space to think and clear itself out.